Your website's digital footprint. Tools to track its CO2 emissions

 - it makes the assessment based on pasted links only.
 According to the documentation, they assume a constant amount of CO2 from 1 kWh for the whole world.
 It is excellent for general optimizations, but remember you will get different results for Sweden (where they predominantly use green energy) and Estonia.

 - you don't get any recommendations on how to improve your page

 In general, this tool is awesome.
-You can start your journey by measuring your digital footprint with it.
+You can start your journey by measuring your active digital footprint with it.
 It's easy - paste a link and get the result.
 Also, knowing the company behind it, we assume they update the tool quite frequently (true so far!)